Creating and Running a Laravel Project in ServBay

 Database Integration Examples

-Laravel features a robust database abstraction layer and ORM (Eloquent), making it easy to interact with a variety of databases.
-ServBay comes pre-installed with MySQL, PostgreSQL, MongoDB, Redis, and Memcached—perfect for local development and testing.
+Laravel offers a robust database abstraction layer and ORM (Eloquent) for easy interaction with different databases.
+ServBay comes pre-installed with MySQL, PostgreSQL, MongoDB, Redis, Memcached, and more for seamless local development and testing.

-ServBay has Redis and Memcached already integrated, and the necessary PHP extensions are pre-installed.
+ServBay includes Redis and Memcached by default, and the required PHP extensions are pre-installed.

 Memcached Example